robxu9/omvbuild/README.md

 # omvbuild

-...is a Docker container that build a package from the requested variables.
+...is a Docker container that builds a package from the requested variables.
 It does not make any assumptions on where you get the package -- merely builds whatever it's given and outputs the RPMS.